 One evening, the company makes its regular quarterly earnings announcement, and it’s a little short of expectations.
 When the regular trading opens the next morning, the stock opens at $39.50 and spends the day falling, closing finally at $38.73.
 Owners are increasingly worried that a sea-change has taken place with their former high-flier, and selling intensifies, along with volume.

 A few weeks later, the stock hits $34 and begins attracting buying interest.
 It takes several weeks, but the stock makes its way past $35, $36, $37, and finally reaches $39.50, thanks to a series of analysts re-issuing their “Buy” recommendations on the security.
-Unfortunately for those long the position, this is as far as the price will get, because the mass of owners who bought above $39.50 just want to get out of this stock, so the overhead supply overwhelms any further attempts buy buyers to push the stock higher.
+Unfortunately for those long the position, this is as far as the price will get, because the mass of owners who bought above $39.50 just want to get out of this stock, so the overhead supply overwhelms any further attempts of buyers to push the stock higher.

 Selling begins anew, and as people realize their losses on the stock are probably only going to get worse, more and more of them sell out of their position.
-Now the stock begins a swan-dive, plunging quickly past the recently low of $34 and not finding any real support until $25.
+Now the stock begins a swan-dive, plunging past the recent low of $34 and not finding any real support until $25.
 The slow and subtle shift which took place with the rounded top has finally expressed itself in a plunge, and the event is over.

 Probably the simplest, cleanest, and easiest-to-identify pattern in technical analysis is the rounded bottom (also called the saucer bottom).
 As the name suggests, this pattern indicates the price action has a curve at the bottom of a price decline, setting up for a reversal to the upside.
 Some of the most powerful and long-lasting price movements take place after a rounded bottom, and they usually represent relatively safe trades since the market has spent so much time hammering out a bottom and clearing bears and nervous holders out of the security.